Rate this page

-The Gambling Act 2005 says that premises which are mainly used for people to play on gaming machines, such as small arcades in holiday parks, theme parks and seaside resorts, may hold a family entertainment centre (FEC) gaming machine permit.
-But, by holding a permit, a premises will only be able to have Category D machines.
+Premises which are mainly used for people to play on gaming machines, such as small arcades in holiday parks, theme parks and seaside resorts, may hold a family entertainment centre (FEC) gaming machine permit.
+By holding a permit, a premises will only be able to have Category D machines.

 Apply